Halocyctus/Halocyctus/README.md

         print("Studying Cybersec and proud member of kucss")

     def github(self):
-        print("I'm going to be uploading interesting tools that can be useful for me/you in the future")
+        print("I'm going to be uploading interesting stuff that can be useful for me/you in the future") print("Mostly scripts")

 ################main######################
 me = human()